HiPerCoRe/KTT/documentation/ktt_api.md

 Argument handling methods
 -------------------------

-* `size_t addArgument(const void* vectorData, const size_t numberOfElements, const ArgumentDataType& argumentDataType, const ArgumentMemoryType& argumentMemoryType)`:
-Adds new vector argument with specified number of elements and data type to kernel.
-Argument memory type specifies whether argument is used for input or output (or both).
-Supported data type sizes are 8, 16, 32 and 64 bits.
-Returns id assigned to argument by tuner.

 * `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryType& argumentMemoryType)`:
 Adds new vector argument to kernel.
 Argument memory type specifies whether argument is used for input or output (or both).
-Supported data type sizes are 8, 16, 32 and 64 bits.
-Returns id assigned to argument by tuner.

-* `size_t addArgument(const void* scalarData, const ArgumentDataType& argumentDataType)`:
-Adds new scalar argument with specified data type to kernel.
-All scalar arguments are read-only.
 Supported data type sizes are 8, 16, 32 and 64 bits.
 Returns id assigned to argument by tuner.